Pileup mitigation at the LHC: a theorist's view: Monte-Carlo studies and physical discussions

 in the patch (filled histogram, broken into contributions where the patch contains $1$, $2$ or more particles).
 The same plot also shows the distribution of the charged $p_t$ fraction in each of the two leading anti-$k_t$, $R=0.4$ jets in dijet events (dashed and dotted histograms).
 Whereas the charged-to-total ratio for a jet has a distribution peaked around $0.6$, as one would expect, albeit with a broad distribution, the result for zero-bias events is striking: in about 60\% of events the patch is either just charged or just neutral, quite often consisting of just a single particle.
 This is probably part of the reason why charged information provides only limited local information about neutral energy flow in pileup events.

 These considerations are confirmed by an analysis of the actual performance of NpC and area--median subtraction.
-We reconstruct jets using the anti-$k_t$ algorithm, as implemented in FastJet\footnote{A development snapshot of version 3.1, equivalent to the present v3.2 series for the purpose at hand.}, with a jet radius parameter of $R=0.4$.
+We reconstruct jets using the anti-$k_t$ algorithm, as implemented in FastJet, with a jet radius parameter of $R=0.4$.
 We study dijet and pileup events generated with Pythia~8.176, in tune 4C; we assume idealised CHS, treating the charged pileup particles as ghosts.
 In the dijet (``hard'') event alone, \ie without pileup, we run the jet algorithm and identify jets with absolute rapidity $|y|<2.5$ and transverse momentum $p_t> 150\GeV$.
 Then in the event with superposed pileup (the ``full'' event) we rerun the jet algorithm and identify the jets that match those selected in the hard event\footnote{ For the matching, we introduce a quantity $p_t^\text{shared}(j_i^\text{hard}, j_j^\text{full})$, the scalar sum of the constituents that are common to a given pair $i,j$ of hard and full jets.
 For a hard jet $i$, the matched jet in the full event is the one that has the largest $p_t^\text{shared}(j_i^\text{hard}, j_j^\text{full})$.
 In principle, one full jet can match two hard jets, \eg if two nearby hard jets end up merged into a single full jet due to back-reaction effects.
-However this is exceedingly rare, since we consider only the two hardest jets in the hard event, which are nearly always back-to-back. } and subtract them using either NpC, \eq~(\ref{eq:npc-chs}), or the area--median method, \eq~\eqref{eq:subtraction-base}, with $\rho$ estimated from the CHS event.
+However this is exceedingly rare, since we consider only the two hardest jets in the hard event, which are nearly always back-to-back.} and subtract them using either NpC, \eq~(\ref{eq:npc-chs}), or the area--median method, \eq~\eqref{eq:subtraction-base}, with $\rho$ estimated from the CHS event.
 The hard events are generated with the underlying event turned off so as to avoid subtleties related to the simultaneous subtraction of the Underlying Event.